robjhyndman/ctv-TimeSeries/README.md

     [forecastHybrid](https://cran.r-project.org/package=forecastHybrid) provides
     functions for ensemble forecasts, combining approaches from the [forecast](https://cran.r-project.org/package=forecast) package.
+    [opera](https://cran.r-project.org/package=opera) has facilities for online
+    predictions based on combinations of forecasts provided by the user.
     [mafs](https://cran.r-project.org/package=mafs) fits several forecast models and
     selects the best one according to an error metric.
   - Forecast evaluation is provided in the `accuracy()` function from